Continuing Professional Development (CPD)

 Visiting hospitals, departments and specialist units would attract external CPD credits.
 Credits should only be claimed if the visit involved observation and assessment of practice (ideally, against published standards) in anaesthesia.
 The recording of any CPD credits should be accompanied by documented personal reflection and details of learning gained from such clinical visits.

-Is there a template to help document my reflection on and learning from CPD?
+Is there further guidance to help document my reflection on and learning from CPD?

-A reflective note template has been developed by the Academy of Medical Royal Colleges and can be downloaded as a Word document.
-A link to the template is made available in the RCoA Guidelines for Continuing Professional Development where we state the following: Reflection on your own standard of practice is an integral part of your development and appraisal.
+The Academy of Medical Royal Colleges has produced guidance on reflection, which is available here.
+Reflection on your own standard of practice is an integral part of your development and appraisal.
 You should also reflect on what you learn from your CPD activities, and consider the impact on your patients and the services in which you work.

 - Specific − should be explicit and clear and recorded in a way that could be easily understood by an appraiser and Responsible Officer